larapida/websites/tools/ecosystem/README.md

-# dotenv-manager
+# ecosystem

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build dotenv-manager` to build the library.
+Run `nx build ecosystem` to build the library.